Stand out at work for all the right reasons. Find out how you help yourself when you look for ways to add value to your organization.

-- Listen to the people around you.
-They may have other good ideas for you to consider.
+- Listen to the people around you, and be flexible and open to changing your plan.
+Others may have good ideas for you to consider.

 Even if you can’t make all the changes you want, view your current work as a stepping stone to something more fulfilling.
 Make the changes you can and know that you can learn from every experience.

 You benefit when you add value to your employer